Neod0Matrix/PixivCrawlerIII/README.md

     as long as the opener is guaranteed to be used correctly, no headers can be successfully logged in
     Now you can use this crawler to crawl all targets in Pixiv

+    Version 2.6.2+ use pycrypto to encrypt username and password, of course we cancel login.cr rule.
+    In Linux system, you may just run "pip3 install pycrypto" install pycypto module.
+    But if you run our program in Windows system, install pycrypto may a little hard.
+    We suggest first install VS2015, just select python and VC option.
+    When VS2015 install finished, add "VCINSTALLDIR" env-variable to system, its target directory is {VS2015_INSTALL_DIR/VC}.
+    Then download pycrypto source code and run "python3 setup.py install" to install pycrypto module.
+After it compile finish, change {PYTHON3_DIR/Lib/site-packages/crypto}
+    to {PYTHON3_DIR/Lib/site-packages/Crypto}, in Crypto directory, has a Crypto\Random\OSRNG directory, change here nt.py "import winrandom" to "from . import winrandom", now you may finish install pycrypto in Windows system.
+    Good luck, it's so hard not my fault.